jinsenglin/k8s/with-openstack/README.md

 ---

-# Note
+# Note on Kubernetes

-OpenStack version used is this deployment is ocata.
+Kubernetes version used is this deployment is 1.4.6.

+* Docker: v1.12

 ---

-# Note
+# Note on VirtualBox

 Each VirtualBox VM created by Vagrant has a NIC named "enp0s3" by default, which means that the first network interface (eth0 or enp0s3) is always managed by Vagrant and must be connected to a NAT network.